 Appearance

-Cod fish have a prominent white side stripe that extends from the gill opening above the pectoral fin to the bottom of the tail fin.
+They have a prominent white side stripe that extends from the gill opening above the pectoral fin to the bottom of the tail fin.
 The rear typically has significant slight discoloration and ranges in color from greenish to brown, and then lighter, especially near the sides and abdomen.
 For rocky areas, dark brown pigmentation on the rear and flanks is typical.

 Diet

-Because of their voracious and even cannibalistic diet, Cod fish are definite predators.
+Because of their voracious and even cannibalistic diet, Cod are definite predators.
 They eat a wide range of animals, such as invertebrates, smaller fish, and crustaceans.
 Smaller fish such as haddock, mackerel, whiting, worms, mussels, mollusks, lobsters, crabs, squid, and sand eels.
 Specifically, the diet of the Atlantic Cod is varied consuming animals as well as plants.

 Typically, it eats around sunrise and sunset.
-Young Cod fish graze on tiny crustaceans like shrimp or amphipods at the ocean’s bottom.
-Cod fish don’t travel in huge schools, but when they’re looking for food, they do gather up in smaller groups.
+Young Cod graze on tiny crustaceans like shrimp or amphipods at the ocean’s bottom.

 Reproduction